aristanetworks/openmgmt/docs/models/index.md

 ## IETF models

 The for the past few years the IETF has been providing models for previously standardized technologies as well as protocols and technologies which are under active standardization.
-These models are commonly used with complementary IETF standardized network management protocols (e.g.: NETCONF and RESTCONF) and have been selectively incorporated into other modeling initiatives.
+These models are commonly used with complementary IETF standardized network management protocols (for example, NETCONF and RESTCONF) and have been selectively incorporated into other modeling initiatives.

 ## OpenConfig models

 [OpenConfig](https://www.openconfig.net) is an operator led group defining models for network devices.
 Their models have been widely adopted by a number of vendors including Arista and an ecosystem of open source tooling has emerged to utilize these models for telemetry and configuration applications.